 There are two quick ways to turn off your PS5 console.
 The first is manually pressing the power button on the front of the console.
-The button is easy to miss, as it’s long, thin, and blends in with the glossy black surface.
+The button is easy to miss, as it’s long and thin and blends in with the glossy black surface.
 But you’ll find it beneath the Eject button on the Disc version or as the only button on the Digital Edition.

 How to put the PS5 in rest mode

 Rest mode is a kind of hibernation state for your PS5 console.
-While not wholly On, it will continue to charge controllers and download updates for apps and games.
+While not wholly On, it will continue charging controllers and downloading updates.
 We recommend using rest mode to download large game files since the console will do it faster.
-Or, if you need to take a break but want to jump back into your game quickly, the console will keep active games suspended and ready to launch with near nonexistent loading times, thanks to the powerful SSD.
+Or, if you need to take a break but want to jump back into your game quickly, the console will keep active games suspended and ready to launch with near-nonexistent loading times, thanks to the powerful SSD.

-Be careful not to unplug the AC power cord while the PS5 is resting, as it may cause damage or data corruption.
+Be careful not to unplug the AC power cord while the PS5 rests, as it may cause damage or data corruption.

 Managing Rest Mode

-You can leave your console in rest mode for as long as you want, but it’s good to turn it off entirely occasionally to save money on your electricity bill.
+You can leave your console in rest mode for as long as you want, but it’s good to turn it off entirely now and then to save money on your electricity bill.
 You can manage what features are available in rest mode by navigating to Settings–> System and selecting Power Saving.